The choices we make each day impact the environment. Sometimes it’s a big decision… sometimes it’s as small as refusing a plastic straw.

 State of California - Plastic Straws only available on request with fast-food restaurants, delis, coffee shops exempt from the rule.

 Over the next 12 months we will see the vast majority of EU countries put in place their own bans on plastic straws as in 2019 the European Union voted to ban a range of single use plastics.

-Free Pack of Bamboo Reusable Straw!
+Bamboo Reusable Straw!